Ramsoon/Web-deployment-project-Docker/README.md

 ## Web-deployment-project-Docker
-#This is intended to deploy a web application with Docker on AWS.
+#This is intended to deploy a web application using Docker on AWS.
-Deploying a fully responsive frontend website for an educational insitute using Docker 🌐 Project Overview This capstone project is a fully responsive, front-end website developed for an educational institution.
+Deploying a fully responsive frontend website for an educational insitute using Docker 🌐 Project Overview
+This capstone project is a fully responsive, front-end website developed for an educational institution.
 It is based on a professionally designed template sourced from Envato Elements, which was customized and extended using modern front-end technologies including HTML, CSS, SASS, and JavaScript.

 🐳 Capstone Project: Containerizing a Static Website with Docker

-🧭 Project Overview This capstone project involves containerizing a static educational website (based on an HTML/CSS/SASS/JS template from Envato Elements) using Docker.
+🧭 Project Overview
+This capstone project involves containerizing a static educational website (based on an HTML/CSS/SASS/JS template from Envato Elements) using Docker.
 The primary goal is to gain hands-on experience with building, running, and managing containerized front-end applications.

-🎓 What You'll Learn
+🎓 What I did

 ✅ 1.
-Docker Fundamentals Writing a Dockerfile to containerize a static web app using a lightweight web server (e.g., Nginx or httpd).
-Understanding base images, COPY, WORKDIR, and EXPOSE directives.
+Docker Fundamentals Writing a Dockerfile to containerize a static web app using a lightweight web server (Nginx).
+Leveraging base images, COPY, WORKDIR, and EXPOSE directives.

 ✅ 2.
 Docker Image Creation Building custom images for front-end deployment.
 Optimizing image size and structure for production.